innovation-first/paradox-innovation/content/docs/hub-overview/index.md

 Why Kast ? because it provides us with ready-to-use patterns and data components and is supported on all managed kubernetes and of course on premise platforms.
 That is, any application you run on the Hub is guaranteed to run seamlessly on another kubernetes provider or on your on premise platform.

-Why not on Azure, Aws, Ovh or the thales digital platform managed Kubernetes services ?
+Why not on Azure, Aws, Ovh or others ?
 Because it matters to us to master and demonstrate GCP and GKE usages.
 The other platforms are excellent too, but our strategy is to anticipate for the arrival of [S3NS](https://www.s3ns.io/en).
 Last, our goal is to benefit from an innovation platform, not exactly the same scope than our friends.

 ### Your Apps